SW-Retail/rest-api/README.md

 ## Setup
 Include the swretailapi.php file in your project

-Instantiate the object with the proper credentials      (get an api key on this location:  Modules - Settings - Employees - API Keys )
+Instantiate the object with the proper credentials      (get an api key on this location:  Modules - Settings - Links - API Keys )
 ```php
 $api=new mySWRestAPI('myswretailcloudinstance','apikey');
 ```